XDevC512L/eters/README.md

 # EteRS
 A rust implementation of the Etebase 2.0 API.
 # Work in progress
-This project is still WiP so expect breakages and major changes.
+This project is still in very early stage so expect breakages and major changes.